spamhaus/spamassassin-dqs/README.md

  * SA: SpamAssassin
  * SH: Spamhaus
- * *configuration directory*: whenever you'll find these italic words, we will refer to SA's configuration directory.
-Depending on your distribution it may be `/etc/spamassassin` or `/etc/mail/spamassassin` or other
+ * *configuration directory*: whenever you find these italic words, we are referring to SA's configuration directory.
+Depending on your distribution it may be `/etc/spamassassin` or `/etc/mail/spamassassin` or something else.
- * whenever you find the box below, it means that you need to enter the command on your shell:
+ * Whenever you see the box below, it means that you need to enter the command on your shell:
 ```
 	$ command
 ```
- * whenever you find the box below, it means that you need to enter the command on a shell with root privileges:
+ * Whenever you see the box below, it means that you need to enter the command on a shell with *root privileges*:
 ```
 	# command
 ```